VetleGunnarsen

 Yes, first-team games bring you the best match experience.
 The fact is that you can't have 40 players on the bench, and obviously, you can't make 20 substitutions in a game.
 Let alone how the result is… there's 90 minutes in a game, how do you share the playing time among all the players?

-So, the questions is: Let the youngsters sit at the stand and watch the senior members play every week, or Have the boys play against other players of the same level… which can benefit them more?
+So, the questions is: Let the youngsters sit at the stand and watch the senior members play every week, or Have them play against other players of the same level… which can benefit them more?

 Clubs:

 From a club's perspective, you do need to evaluate if any youngsters are good enough to make the first team.
-Sadly, not everyone can become first-team players, or even play football in lower leagues.
+Sadly, not everyone can become first-team players, or are even good enough to play football in lower leagues.

 Yes, first-team football is crucial as you said… and as mentioned above, game time is limited, and I suppose you want to give it to your best young players, right?
-Having U21 and U18 may help you identify your best prospects, so you can allocate the best possible resources to them.
-This way, they can improve further and you've a better chance to develop them into star players.
+Having U21 and U18 may help you identify your best prospects, then you can allocate the best possible resources to them.
+This way, they can improve further and have a better chance to develop into star players.

 Besides, some leagues have restrictions on the number of players sending out on loan.
 So, you just need to find some game time for your young players within your club anyway…